List Mutations in Python: A Comprehensive Guide

 2. Adding Elements: append() and insert()

-• insert(index, item): Inserts an element at a specific position (index).
+• insert(index, item): Inserts an item at a specific position (index) in the list.

 student_pet_count_list.insert(0, 5) # Insert a student with 5 pets at the beginning